NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 .. note::
-  Make sure you select all your tracks and click on *group autoscale* so all the scales match.
+  Make sure you select the scaled tracks together and click on *group autoscale* so all the scales match.